Native Plants of Japan

 About this Exhibition

-With plant subject assignments in hand, botanical artists in Japan are working on preparing a group of native plant paintings to be exhibited at Makino Memorial Garden Gallery in Tokyo, from Apr.
+ASBA artists in Japan have prepared a group of native plant paintings to be exhibited at Makino Memorial Garden Gallery in Tokyo, from Apr.
 28 to Jun 24, 2018.
 The Garden is named after Tomitaro Makino, respected worldwide as the father of Japanese systematic botany.
-He was also a talented illustrator, who made his own brushes to use in inking his exquisite diagnostic drawings.
+He was also a talented illustrator.
 This makes the garden a perfect venue for continuing to tell the story of Japanese plants through botanical art.
 Some of Japanese native plants such as Camellia, Lily, Cherry-blossoms, Hosta, and Maple are popular as garden plants throughout the world.
 This exhibition will be showing these plants as well as other Japanese native plants named by Tomitaro Makino.

 Mieko Ishikawa’s beautifully executed painting of this endemic Japanese Symplocos shows its flowers and berries as they grow on the tree, and breaks them out in close-up views.
 She deftly captures the back-curled, shiny leaves and confidently manages the complexity of many leaves and flowers in this highly detailed and naturalistic watercolor.
 Symplocos kawakamii is listed as Critically Endangered on the Red List of Japanese Threatened Plants.